The Fischell Family

 Fischell, who holds more than 200 patents, is the father of modern medical stents, lifetime pacemaker batteries and implantable insulin pumps.
 He is also the father of his closest collaborators: sons Dr. David Fischell, physicist; Dr. Tim Fischell, cardiologist; and Scott Fischell, M.B.A.; who share his passion for changing the world through inventive genius, hard work and philanthropy.

-Robert E. Fischell received his B.S. in mechanical engineering from Duke University in 1951, and an M.S. in physics from the University of Maryland in 1953.
+Fischell received his B.S. in mechanical engineering from Duke University in 1951, and an M.S. in physics from the University of Maryland in 1953.
 He was awarded an honorary doctoral degree from the University of Maryland in 1996.
 He is a member of the National Academy of Engineering and has received numerous awards and recognitions including induction into the Space Technology Hall of Fame.
 Fischell serves on the Clark School Board of Visitors, as well as on the University of Maryland, College Park Foundation Board of Trustees.
-Last year, Fischell was inducted into the Clark School Innovation Hall of Fame and received Maryland's 2001 Major F. Riddick, Jr. Entrepreneurship Award.
+In May 2002, Fischell was inducted into the Clark School Innovation Hall of Fame and received Maryland's 2001 Major F. Riddick, Jr. Entrepreneurship Award.

 A Transformational Gift

 Dr. Fischell and his family donated $31 million to establish the University of Maryland's bioengineering department and create an institute for biomedical devices.
 The Clark School announced the gift on December 19, 2005, in a ceremony held in the Jeong H. Kim Engineering Building.
 In recognition of the donation, the Clark School named the department the Fischell Department of Bioengineering, and the institute the Robert E. Fischell Institute for Biomedical Devices.

 Fischell's sons David, Scott and Tim took part in the ceremony along with their own families.
 The Fischells saw the gift as their chance to make the world a better place.